ccomrade/c1-launcher/README.md

 ### How to use it?

-Get the latest executables from [releases](../../releases) and just replace the original files.
+Get the latest [release](https://github.com/ccomrade/c1-launcher/releases) and just replace the original executables.

+Note that Warhead and Editor launchers need the original executables, which is why the new ones have different names.

 Remember that you should always use a legal copy of Crysis!

 ### Is there any way to avoid replacing the original executables?

-Yes, you can rename C1-Launcher executables to whatever you want and use them next to the original files.
+Yes, you can rename C1-Launcher executables to whatever you want and use them next to the original ones.

 ### How can I play Crysis multiplayer?